Green-Up Your Lawn In Spring

-Spring is NOT the ideal time to aerate the lawn, but circumstances may require it.
+However, circumstances may require it.
 If soil is

 compacted to the point that existing grass can't grow, it may be necessary to aerate in the

-spring.
 Generally, though, spring aerating is discouraged because the aeration holes provide

 a perfect spot for weed seeds to germinate.
 Weeds (especially crabgrass) are the first seeds